remg427/misp42splunk/README.md

 4. Check that your Splunk SH can connect to the MISP instance.

 # Installation
-This App is meant for Splunk Search heads
+This App is designed to run on Splunk Search Head(s)
 1. Download the ZIP file and install the app on your Splunk Search Head(s) (you may remove -master from file name)
     * Please note that this app come with a copy of Splunk SDK under misp42splunk/bin
 2. A custom endpoint has been defined so you need to restart Splunk (for later updates, you may skip this step)
-3. At next logon, you should be invited to configure the app (if not go to Manage Apps > TA-MISP 42 Spliunk > Set up)
+3. At next logon, you should be invited to configure the app (if not go to Manage Apps > TA-MISP 42 Splunk > Set up)

     - provide the url to your MISP instance;
     - provide the authkey;